 Your eyes can get dry for a lot of reasons.
 A lot of people have the same problem, especially as they age.
 Dry, gritty or watery eyes make it difficult to perform otherwise-easy tasks such as reading, working on a computer or watching TV.
 But there are ways to make your peepers feel less pain or irritation.

-When you want an optometric practice that’s dedicated to providing the topmost standard of personalized care, look no further than the office of Georgia Vision Center.
+When you want an optometric practice that’s dedicated to providing the topmost standard of personalized care, look no further than the office of Southeast Eye Group.
 We offer an extensive menu of services, from eye exams and prescriptions, to contact lenses and eyeglasses for people of all ages.

 While there are actions you might already be taking to find relief, such as using warm compresses and artificial tears, you could also be unaware that you’re doing things that aren’t helpful.